Policy learning "without" overlap: Pessimism and generalized empirical Bernstein's inequality: Learning from adaptive behavior policies

-As before, the term $V(\pi^*)$ in the upper bound roughly reflects the estimation error for $\hat{Q}(\pi^*)$, and $\beta$ arises from uniform concentration over the policy class $\Pi$ using adaptively collected data.
-The suboptimality is small as long as the value of $\pi^*$ can be well estimated, which generalizes the ``oracle'' property we stated for the batched case to the much more challenging adaptive setting.
+As before, the term $V(\pi^*)$ in the upper bound roughly reflects the estimation error for $\hat{Q}(\pi^*)$, and $\beta$ arises from uniform concentration over the policy class $\Pi$.
+The implication of Theorem~\ref{thm:adapt_upper} is that the suboptimality is small as long as the value of $\pi^*$ can be well estimated, which generalizes the ``oracle'' property we stated for the batched case to the much more challenging adaptive setting.
+Again, similar to Corollary~\ref{cor:general}, we can derive a generalized oracle property which states that with probability at least $1-\delta$, $Q(\hat\pi) - Q(\pi) \leq \min\{1, 2\beta \cdot V(\pi)\sqrt{ 2\log (30T\cdot V(\pi))}\}$ simultaneously for all $\pi\in\Pi$.
+This means the policy learned by PPL is comparable to any policy that is explored well in the adaptively collected dataset.